dresmayilmaz/paper/paper.md

 Paksoy et al (2023) showed the importance of top coat density on TGO formation.

 Since TGO is one of the most common failure modes in EBCs, reducing the growth rate is a good stragety to increase the lifetime.

+# Simulations

+We simulate how particle size impact packing density.